-Diagram of high voltage solar panels connected in series
+High voltage solar panels connected in series diagram

-The diagram shows 2 high voltage solar panels wired up in series using an MPPT Charge controller.
-This type of charge controller has the ability to convert the high voltage output solar panels into a lower voltage to charge the batteries.
-There are two different current calculations for this solar power system.
-The first is for the high voltage solar panel side and the second for the lower voltage battery charging side.
+This diagram has 2 high voltage solar panels connected in series to an MPPT Charge controller.
+An MPPT Charge controller has the ability to convert the high voltage output solar panels into a lower voltage suitable for charge the batteries.
+On the diagram there are the two different current calculations for this setup.
+The first, high voltage, solar panel side and the second, lower voltage battery charging side.

-Having a high voltage in the solar panel circuit is an advantage if longer, smaller diameter cable runs are required.
-Solar cable is expensive so if we can use smaller sizes we can save some money, plus the voltage drop over the cable length at the higher voltage is less.
+Having a higher voltage on the solar panel side of the circuit is an advantage if you need to use longer, smaller diameter cables.
+Solar cable is expensive so using use smaller diameters we can save some money.
+A higher voltage means less of a voltage drop over the cable length.
 Less voltage drop can mean a more efficient system.
-However, some of the gained efficiency can be lost in the more complex circuitry of an MPPT charge controller.
-Swings and roundabouts!
+But a little of the gained efficiency can be lost in the more complex circuitry of an MPPT charge controller.
+Roundabouts & Swings 🙂